Skip to content

 2. Verify that all required fields are complete

-3. Make sure to select valid TypePackID and shipping_carrier_id
+3. Make sure to select valid package type and carrier

 4. Verify that numeric values are valid (dimensions and weight)